STAFF DIRECTORY

 Where does Scouting take place?

-Cub Scouts are broken into a small group called a pack, Boy Scouts are grouped into troops, and Venturing gathers as a crew.
+Cub Scouts are broken into a small group called a pack, the Scouts BSA program is grouped into troops, and Venturing gathers as a crew.
 The pack, troop, or crew you join is up to you.
 You can look for a group chartered by an organization you support, like your church or school, or simply choose the one closest to your neighborhood.

 Meetings typically take place at your chartered organization (such as school or church) but sometimes meetings are held at camp, local parks or businesses as part of a special activity.